 Virtual assistants work from anywhere in the world.
-It doesn’t matter if you’re in Europe, Africa, or the Earth’s remotest corners.
+Whether you’re in Europe, Africa, or the Earth’s remotest corners doesn’t matter.
 A business owner that needs your VA services can live thousands and thousands of miles away.
 This means you have access to limitless opportunities you wouldn’t get otherwise.
 Your prospective clients are not limited to the area where you live anymore.
 The sky is the limit.

 #2 Flexible Working Hours

 Your virtual assistant job can start at 5 AM or start at noon.
 You get to decide.
 You’re no longer restricted to the 9-5 schedule.
 Also, you don’t have to work a set number of hours daily.
 You choose your potential clients based on your availability and preferences.
 This way, you get more time to spend with your children, walk your dog, or even sleep some extra hours.